soniasingla/daytona/src/content/docs/guides/create-a-new-workspace.md

 description: A guide for creating a Workspace
 ---

-Whether you're working with an existing repository or starting from scratch, creating a workspace in Daytona is a simple process.
+Whether you are working with an existing repository or starting from scratch, creating a workspace in Daytona is a simple process.
 To start, click on the `Create` button in the Daytona dashboard.

 ![Daytona Dashboard](/Workspace.png)